decretist/Dissertation/Chapter0/chapter0.md

 a completely unexpected finding.

-I worked in information technology as a system administrator and manager for most of the twenty-three years after I graduated from UC San Diego in 1984 with an undergraduate degree in History.
+I worked in information technology as a system administrator and manager for most of the twenty-three years after I graduated with an undergraduate degree in History from UC San Diego in 1984.
 Stanley Chodorow had been the advisor for my undergraduate senior thesis on the role of the cardinals in the thirteenth and fourteenth centuries, and I knew that he had written a book about Gratian's